inscopix/pyisx/README.md

 # Support

-For any questions about this package, please contact support@inscopix.bruker.com.
+For any questions or bug reports, please open an issue in our [issue tracker](https://github.com/inscopix/pyisx/issues).